ctschroeder/tutorials/basel/lexicons-and-digital-editions.md

 I will demonstrate creating an HTML file using the XML editor software [Oxygen](https://www.oxygenxml.com/download.html).

 Papyri.info also uses the TEI as the backbone of its searchable database.
+TEI is not required for creating plain text corpora for text analysis using a lot of software.
+Consider it if you need variable visualizations and/or vocabularies for basic annotations.

-Tools:
+Tools for creating your editions:
   * Create your own SUBSET of the TEI XML tagset and a schema to validate your documents at http://www.tei-c.org/Roma/
   * Learn more about stylesheets that work in Oxygen at http://www.tei-c.org/Tools/ and http://www.tei-c.org/release/doc/tei-xsl/

-TEI is not required for creating plain text corpora for text analysis using a lot of software.
-Consider it if you need variable visualizations and/or vocabularies for basic annotations.
+  * EMBED your font into your website: [Fontsquirrel](https://www.fontsquirrel.com/tools/webfont-generator) allows you to create a "webfont" that you put on your server with your website.
+Follow the instructions on the website to upload a font file and create your webfont.
+You will need to [use CSS](https://css-tricks.com/snippets/css/using-font-face/) to add instructions to your webpages to use the font.